 - 1. Be enrolled as a regular student in an eligible degree program at SCTC. - 2.
 Cannot also be enrolled in elementary or secondary school. - 3.
 Have a high school diploma, equivalent, or have been home-schooled. - 4.
 Must meet Satisfactory Academic Progress (SAP) standards. - 5.
 Meet enrollment status requirements. - 6.
-Must have resolved any drug conviction issues. - 7.
-Be a U.S. citizen or an eligible non-citizen. - 8.
-Sign a Statement of Educational Purpose. - 9.
-Comply with registration requirements of the Selective Service. - 10.
-Not be in default on a Title IV student loan borrowed for attendance at any institution. - 11.
-Not have borrowed in excess of Title IV loan limits. - 12.
-Not owe a repayment on a Title IV grant or scholarship received for attendance at any institution. - 13.
+Be a U.S. citizen or an eligible non-citizen. - 7.
+Sign a Statement of Educational Purpose. - 8.
+Not be in default on a Title IV student loan borrowed for attendance at any institution. - 9.
+Not have borrowed in excess of Title IV loan limits. - 10.
+Not owe a repayment on a Title IV grant or scholarship received for attendance at any institution. - 11.
 Have a complete financial aid file within the specified time period.

-If you have been issued financial aid that is later reduced or cancelled for any reason, you may be required to return a portion or all of that payment to Saginaw Chippewa Tribal College.
+If you have been issued Financial Aid that is later reduced or cancelled for any reason, you may be required to return a portion or all of that payment to Saginaw Chippewa Tribal College.